sosy-lab/cpachecker/doc/Test.md

 and the tests can be executed with `ant integration-tests` (or `ant tests`).
 However, please consider the flakiness risk and time necessary for integration tests and consider turning them into proper unit tests instead.

+Developers who wish to have a few basic integration tests (duplicating BuildBot tests) written as JUnit tests for their convenience may also add them.
+However, in order to not let local execution or CI pipelines take too much time, such tests must be disabled by default by calling `CPATestRunner.skipUnlessExtendedTestsEnabled()` (ideally from a `@BeforeClass` method).
+One can run them by setting the system property `enableExtendedTests`, e.g., with `ant tests -DenableExtendedTests=true`.

 Smoke tests that automatically run each CPAchecker configuration on a trivial program are executed with `ant configuration-checks` and in [GitLab CI][].